Originally published at gwendolynvansant.com

 I am so proud to be a part of this moment in time.
 I’m proud as well, in my work with Tuti Scott through Changemaker Strategies, to have served as the lead consultant for ReflectUS (a nonpartisan coalition of women’s political leadership organizations that prepare women and girls to run for office) on the equity and inclusion practices of the coalition.
-Now, in 2019, may quite possibly be the time―while we’re experiencing a large shift for women in political leadership, especially zeroing in on women of color’s steady incline―that we learn to leverage our power without thinking of money as our only resource.
+Now may quite possibly be the time―while we’re experiencing a large shift for women in political leadership, especially zeroing in on women of color’s steady incline―that we learn to leverage our power without thinking of money as our only resource.
 We can leverage money only to shift it for the good of our collective humanity rather than for individual pocketbooks, taking the money out of politics and putting people back in.